 Investments held in trust by others (and administered by a third-party trustee) represent the market values of United Way's rights to split-interest agreements.
 The interest in these assets is carried as a permanently restricted net asset in the statement of financial position.
 The distributed income from these investments is recorded as unrestricted revenue when received, as there are no restrictions on the use of these funds.
-The fair value as of June 30, 2017 and 2016 was \$6,664,429 and \$6,243,951, respectively.
-The change in the carrying value of investments held in trust by others during the years ended June 30, 2017 and 2016 was an unrealized gain (loss) of \$420,478 and (\$408,611), respectively.
+The fair value as of June 30, 2018 and 2017 was \$6,970,614 and \$6,664,429, respectively.
+The change in the carrying value of investments held in trust by others during the years ended June 30, 2018 and 2017 was an unrealized gain of \$306,185 and \$420,478, respectively.